CurranCodes/near-earth-object-app/README.md

 If you have any questions or concerns regarding this project please email me at currancodes@gmail.com

-This project can be run locally via an iOS or Android simulator.
+This project is designed to be run locally on iPhone or via an iOS simulator.

 ## To run